dotnet/EntityFramework.Docs/entity-framework/core/modeling/relational/inheritance.md

 ![image](_static/inheritance-tph-data.png)

 >[!NOTE]
-> Database colmmns are automatically made nullable as necessary when using TPH mapping.
+> Database columns are automatically made nullable as necessary when using TPH mapping.

 ## Data Annotations